Common Homophone Errors (and How to Avoid Them)

 “Accept” is a verb that means to willingly receive or take something:

-She accepted the invitation to the wedding.
+I happily accept the invitation to your wedding.

 Or to recognize an opinion, explanation, or theory as valid: